 Prenatal HIV screening is essential for reducing the risk of transmission from mother to child.
-Across all IHS areas, 88% of pregnant AIAN women were screened for HIV.
-About 71% (n=845) of AIAN pregnant women were screened for HIV at reporting California IHS clinics.
+Almost 92% (n=11) of pregnant AIAN women at Greenville Rancheria were screened for HIV, compared to over 71% (n=845) of pregnant AIAN women at reporting California IHS clinics, and 88% of pregnant AIAN women across all IHS areas.